sriddle97/3D-Soft-Worm-Robot-Model/README.md

 Mujoco compiles models into the simulation environment from an xml file or object.
 The xml file for this robot can be auto-generated using the master_worm.m file in the worm_modeling folder.
 Please note that changes to the model will necessitate minor changes to the code (accounting for new sensor length tolerances, more segments, etc.).

 ### Running the Model
 The python script Time_Based_Worm.py runs the simulation in the Mechanical_Analysis_Model folder.
-The Lin_Turning_Sense.py script, and its variants, run the simulation in the Feedback_Control_Model folder,
+The Lin_Turning_Sense.py script, and its variants, run the simulation in the Feedback_Control_Model folder.

 ### Necessary Packages
 To run this model you will need to have mujoco installed.
-We have verified compatibility up to Mujoco 3.4.0:
+We have verified compatibility up to Mujoco 3.4.0.
+Note that at time of writting, MuJoCo only supports up to Python 3.13.

 https://github.com/deepmind/mujoco/releases